 How To Choose A Chassis Paint

-When choosing a paint to protect or refinish your Chassis its a big decision.
+When choosing a Rustproofing Paint to protect or refinish your Chassis its a big decision.
 Chassis paint is the analogy of "i need a car".
 There are so many factors to consider.
-The very last thing you decide is "what chassis paint" to purchase.
+The very last thing you decide is "which chassis paint" to purchase.
 Before that you need to consider this:-

 Yes, we tend to go for "the minimum amount i NEED to spend", but be realistic.
 If you want special colours, you want it to last for "as long as possible", you want a texture, you want the advice to go with that its going to cost.
-Thats just the product cost.
-There is no point spending £200 on a superb chassis paint protection kit like the 2K armour Chassis Protection kit if you do not meet the requirements of the kit, such as good preparation, a solid key, nothing too smooth, and that you able to take your time applying it.
-Set aside some realistic expectations, if you only have £75 to spend on the entire chassis you want to split 30% of that budget into preparation materials BEFORE paint.
+That's just the product cost.
+There is no point spending £200 on a superb undersealing protection kit like the 2K Epoxy armour Chassis Protection kit if you do not meet the requirements of the kit, such as good preparation, a solid key, nothing too smooth, and that you are able to take your time applying it.
+Set aside some realistic expectations, if you only have £75 to spend on the entire underbody you want to split 30% of that budget into preparation materials BEFORE paint.

-If your idea of preparation is a jet wash down and spray it on, or if you know what preparation is and know that your going to get half way through and not bother doing it properley then factor that in to your purchasing decision.
-You need to decide if you are going to have that chassis back to bare metal, keyed, no rust, degreased, contamination removed and ready for your coating exactly how it needs it, or if you really don't have the time and facilities to do a "proper job".
+If your idea of preparation is a jet wash down and spray it on, or if you know what preparation is and know that your going to get half way through your project and start cutting corners then factor that in to your purchasing decision.
+You need to decide if you are going to have that chassis prepared back to bare metal, keyed, rust removed, degreased, contamination removed and ready for your coating exactly how it needs it, or if you really don't have the time and facilities to do a "proper job".
 If you cannot realistically do the prep for a coating, then DO NOT choose it.
 Choose something more preparation tolerant, or get the chassis protected for you by an application centre who will do the required preparation, and give you peace of mind without lifting a finger.
 IF none of those are option simply choose a product that is more preparation tolerant, and more likely to give you the desired protection and results like WAR Wheel arch refinement Underbody Protection.

 Now knowing what preparation you are able to achieve, your budget, how long you want it to last, and the conditions you are planning to use it in you are now able to select the best "compromise" coating for your individual needs.

 Remember.
-Match your budget, to your needs, and your expectaions when selecting a coating, and you won't go far wrong.
+Match your budget, to your requirements, and your expectations when selecting a coating, and you won't go far wrong.